Your Licensed La Mesa Stairlift Specialists

 5 years + lifetime rail

-La Mesa Village bungalow — curved rail on a 1938 staircase with a 90-degree landing turn
+La Mesa Village bungalow — curved rail with 90° turn at upper landing

-A 1938 bungalow two blocks from La Mesa Boulevard in the Village — one of the city's original residential blocks.
-The staircase runs from the entry hall up to two bedrooms with a 90-degree turn at the upper landing and original oak treads that Mrs. Patterson has waxed by hand every spring since she moved in 43 years ago.
-Her first question was whether we'd need to remove the treads.
-We laser-scanned the staircase, fabricated a curved rail that follows the 90-degree turn, and bolted the track into the existing treads with pilot holes small enough that a wood filler pen covers them if the lift is ever removed.
+A 1938 bungalow two blocks from La Mesa Boulevard with a staircase that rises from the entry hall through a 90-degree turn at the upper landing.
+The brown-upholstered seat parks at the top floor beside the half-wall balustrade, right where the curved rail bends around the turn.
+Framed art lines the wall above.
+Mrs. Patterson’s first question was whether we’d need to remove her original oak treads.
+We laser-scanned the staircase, fabricated a curved rail that follows the 90-degree turn, and bolted the track with pilot holes small enough that wood filler covers them.
 The oak treads are untouched.
-Mrs. Patterson still waxes them every spring — she just rides the lift to the top first now.
+She still waxes them every spring.

 Installation details